 - Provide an umbrella organisation for all persons having an interest in the Hocken Collections

-Katherine Milburn will speak on the Hunter Collection.
+23 May 2018 – Katherine Milburn on the Hunter Collection.

 21 March 2018 – David Elliot on “Children’s Literature and the Snark”.

 - Friends of the Hocken Collections Award 2016